The Health Department supports efforts to reduce exposure to secondhand smoke via smoke-free policies at businesses, schools and other organizations.

 Unless they meet the requirements for exemption, Kenton County venues are smoke-free per the county ordinance.

 Many establishments in Boone, Campbell and Grant Counties are also smoke-free.

 If you have questions about smoke-free restaurants, contact the Health Department.

-The Health Department provides support to Northern Kentucky schools that wish to implement tobacco-free policies.
+The Health Department provides support to Northern Kentucky organizations such as schools, municipalities, and businesses that wish to implement tobacco-free policies.
 For more information, contact Elizabeth Bishop or 859-363-2082.